GrantMaiden/ContactlessPiPoweredDrumkit/README.md

 <img src="./docs/VL53L4CD bringup.png" alt="Alt text" title="(byte)this.beat; ranging bringup">

 The SPI protocol uses custom bitshift operations to drive 6*24bits of RGB data to our addressable LEDs.
 The GPIO controller class handles the sending of the SPI data.
+### Digital Signal Processing
+The outgoing data from the ranging sensors is inherently quite noisy, and lots of artifacts exist especially once you begin to interact with them.
+In order to have reliable air drumming behavior, it was necessary to come up with multiple algorithms that filter the data in various ways.
+Keeping in mind the real-time requirements of our system, a lengthy finite reponse filter could not be used due to adding to much delay to the total system overhead.
+To minimise response delays, filtering was controlled using the following methods, configurable inside the controller.h header file:
+* HIT_DETECT_NOISE_CHECKING   -- Enable Noise Checking/Filtering
+* HIT_DETECT_NUM_SAMPLES_MIN   -- Minimum number of samples necessary for detection
+* DRUM_INTERVAL_TIMEOUT_MS  -- Timeout between detection events.
+Caps maximum drum rate per drum
+* HIT_DETECT_INSTANEOUS_VELOCITY_LIMIT  --  Velocity artificats occur frequently.
+If one of the detection samples' velocity is above this limit, then the drum detect is cancelled
+* HIT_DETECT_AVG_VELOCITY_CEILING -- An average velocity is taken of all previous detection samples.
+If this average is above this threshold, then the drum detect event is negated
+* HIT_DETECT_MIN_SEQUENTIAL_VELOCITY_SAMPLES  --  Minimum number of previous velocity samples below the HIT_DETECT_AVG_VELOCITY_CEILING required for a hit detect
 ## Unit Testing Framework
 A custom unit testing framework was designed to accommodate the needs of our team collaborative efforts.
 When the application launches, the first code that is ran is a search to see if an input arguments are supplied.
 The input arguments are the inputs to our custom unit testing framework; it was deemed necessary to have a more advanced testing methodology in place as the many different blocks of our project required separate entry points depending on use case.
 In example, a unit test was designed to benchmark and initialise the LEDs.
 After the unit test was completed, the functions designed during test were integrated into the rest of the project.
 This design methodology was enacted in all facets of our software development.